wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-get-started-java.md

 1. In **Project Explorer**, double-click **config.properties** to edit the configuration settings containing the server name and api-key.

-2. Refer to the steps earlier in this article, where you found the service URL and api-key in the [Azure portal](https://portal.azure.com), to get the values you will now enter into **config.properties**.
+2. Refer to the steps earlier in this article, where you found the service URL and api-key in the [Azure Management Portal](https://manage.windowsazure.cn), to get the values you will now enter into **config.properties**.

 3. In **config.properties**, replace "Api Key" with the api-key for your service.
-Next, service name (the first component of the URL http://servicename.search.windows.net) replaces "service name" in the same file.
+Next, service name (the first component of the URL http://servicename.search.chinacloudapi.cn) replaces "service name" in the same file.

 	![][5]